 As it appears, some are still ignorant of facts concerning the history of Afro-Argentines.
 Nevertheless, this ignorance does not invalidate the fact that a Black community existed in Argentina but was erased around the early 20th century.

 Perhaps, a better question would be, “Was the Black account erased from Argentine history?”
 Or “Did Argentina erase its Black people from history?

 One thing is certain: Black people did not just vanish from the historical accounts of Argentina – the Afro-Argentines were written out of it.

 The real question to be asked then is, how?
 How was a whole racial population washed out of history?

 The history-loving mind is so curious that it seeks answers to this question.
 It is no surprise then that many have tried to give different answers regarding the disappearance of the Black populace in Argentina, some less satisfactory than others.

 Truly, the disappearance of the Black population occurred in different ways, few were circumstantial but some were intentional.
 These ways are different yet when combined, give a well-rounded explanation of how Argentina erased its black people from history.
-These combined methods were demonstrated acts under the umbrella of “Whitening”.
+These combined methods demonstrated acts under the umbrella of Whitening.

-By implication, it means that black people are of a race, inferior to the whites.
-Also, by extension, the ideology is backed by the belief that black people should be erased by the gradual loss of their black genes through marriages to Whites and birthing children who, based on their whiter skin, will be closer to the white construct and standard.
+By implication, it means that Black people are of a race, inferior to Whites.
+Also, by extension, the ideology is backed by the belief that Black people should be erased by the gradual loss of their Black genes through marriages to Whites and birthing children who, based on their whiter skin, will be closer to the White construct and standard.

 Brushing aside the underlying issues of inequality and racial discrimination, the Argentinian government subtly believed and acted out this ideology.
 However subtly they may have acted, it is evident today that Argentina has been whitewashed.